SWPhantom/Rainus/devlog.md

 I'll have to build the ethernet cables AFTER they go through the strain relief gland, as the male ethernet plug will not fit through...

+2023-06-22
+Put together a mother board and 2 child boards to test out swapping out the child boards.
+Issue found!

+Looks like when we disconnect power from the board quickly, the RTC doesn't have enough time to swap power from vcc to battery: https://www.nxp.com/docs/en/data-sheet/PCF8523.pdf (page 53-54).
+We should include an "rc network on the vcc pin"...
+So I need to figure out what that means and how to do it >_>

+Furthermore, geokon and I talked about the possibility of simplifying this project by changing the RJ13 cable ffrom the rain gauge to two plugs.
+That way, the whole Rainus system can be on a single board again, inside of a waterproof container, and have two connectors resistant to water ingress to plug the rain gauge wires into.

+Need to test how I can do that and how the process can be repeatable.